Vivonet/Gravity/README.md

 #Gravity
 An easy to learn XML-based layout description language for iOS powered by Auto Layout.

-**tl;dr** It's kinda like HTML for apps and is an order of magnitude easier to use than Auto Layout.
+**tl;dr** It's kind of like HTML for native layouts, and is an order of magnitude easier to use than Auto Layout.

 ##Sample
 Suppose you wanted to construct the following simple layout (everything inside the bubble):